Security and non-goals

 What it does not guarantee yet

-Section titled “What it does not guarantee yet”- no threshold voting workflow is published yet
+Section titled “What it does not guarantee yet”- no complete threshold voting workflow is published yet

-- no ballot generation, casting, aggregation, tally, proof construction, semantic target-acceptance, or decryption API is public yet
+- no production ballot generation, casting, aggregation, evaluator replay, target-bound decryption, or result release API is public yet

-- no voting correctness or secrecy claim is added by the transcript-core fixture path
+- no voting correctness or secrecy claim is added by transcript-core fixture verification

 - no caller should rely on private package names or future public subpaths becoming stable

-Section titled “Caller responsibilities”- treat the current public package as transcript-core fixture verification, election foundation checks, receiver-key proof verification, ballot proof-record verification, and fail-closed package shell validation, not as a usable voting library yet
+Section titled “Caller responsibilities”- treat the current public package as a development verification package, not as a usable voting library

 - keep application logic off unpublished internal package names